New York City Workers’ Compensation Lawyers

 Dedicated to Helping Injured Workers

 Since 1996, the Law Office of Robert Koenigsberg has vigorously protected injured workers’ rights in New York City and surrounding areas.
 While the workers’ compensation laws have changed, the quality of our work has not.
-We believe our experience has become even more critical to injured workers while the workers’ compensation system continues evolving.
+We believe our experience has become even more critical to injured workers while the system continues to evolve.

 Contact us immediately following a work-related injury and we will explain how to file a claim with the New York State Workers’ Compensation Board, as required under the new law.
 We will also review the details of your case to understand if a settlement is possible.